csf-dev/CSF.Screenplay/Tests/CSF.Screenplay.Selenium.Tests/README.md

 ## Enabling BrowserStack

 The BrowserStack integration is via [the BrowserStack SDK].
-There are two steps to enabling this, in this project.
+There are three steps to enabling this, in this project.

 [the BrowserStack SDK]: https://www.browserstack.com/blog/introducing-browserstack-sdk/